The benefits of taking medicinal mushroom supplements for all body systems are huge!

 What About Eating Them?
 The Nutrients in a Culinary Mushroom.

 Not everyone loves mushrooms, raw or cooked.
-They have a particular earthy taste, and a texture that some don’t like.
-Mushrooms are called plant like, and don’t have chlorophyll pigments.
+They have a distinct earthy taste and a texture that some people dislike.
+Mushrooms are called plant-like and don’t have chlorophyll pigments.
 This means they don’t use sunlight for energy.

-Some sources say that white button mushrooms have less nutrition than the exotic type, that fall into the medicinal or adaptogenic category we’re talking about here.
-We think there are some great nutritional merits to eating a variety of mushrooms!
+Some sources say that white button mushrooms have less nutrition than the exotic type, which fall into the medicinal or adaptogenic category we’re talking about here.
+We believe there are several notable nutritional benefits to consuming a variety of mushrooms.

-If grown indoors without sun, mushrooms contain only a bit of Vitamin D, but if grown outside they contain more!
-If you slice your button mushrooms and exposed them to sunlight for 15 mins, you can increase the Vitamin D.
+If grown indoors without sun, mushrooms contain only a bit of Vitamin D, but if grown outside, they have more!
+If you slice your button mushrooms and expose them to sunlight for 15 minutes, you can increase the Vitamin D.

 Eating maitake mushrooms achieves the same goal without the need for sun exposure.